simoneLanza95/DbStringSimilarity/README.md

 ### Customers Table

 The `Customers` table is the primary dataset for name comparisons.
-It contains 50+ million records so I've decided to create the `Customers_Partitioned` table with an additional column, `ThreeLetter`, that is filled with the firstthree letters of the `name` column.
+It contains 50+ million records so I've decided to create the `Customers_Partitioned` table with an additional column, `ThreeLetter`, that is filled with the first three letters of the `name` column.
 Using partition function and scheme on the ThreeLetter column the new `Customers_Partitioned` table will be correcly divided in partitions based on a range of combinations of three letters.

 ### Partition Function and Scheme